vivhubb/hangman/README.md

     - invalid input calls error feedback for user

 * **Remaining attempts**
-    - remaining attempts are displayed as lives and they refresh after each guess
+    - remaining attempts are displayed as lives
     - wrong guess will decrease the number of lives and draw the respective part of the stick man

 * **Used letters tracker**
     - user guesses are stored and displayed for user
-    - guess duplicate calls error feedback for user
+    - guess repetition calls error feedback for user

 * **End game**
-    - the game ends once word is guessed or the man is hung
+    - the game ends once correct answer is guessed or the man is hung
     - provides winner or looser message feedback for user

 * **Play again**